1:1 Physician Coaching

 Coaching shifts the conversation from “what’s wrong?” to “what’s possible?”

-It invites us to choose how we want to show up, both at work and at home.
+It invites you to choose how you want to show up, both at work and at home.

-Coaching also attends to the internal patterns that medicine teaches—perfectionism, urgency, over-responsibility, and self-judgment.
+Mindful coaching attends to the internal patterns that medicine taught us—perfectionism, urgency, over-responsibility, and self-judgment.
 These patterns shape our physiology, behavior, and emotional experience.
-In coaching, we notice them, understand their costs, and shift them in ways that create more ease, clarity, and effectiveness.

-Is one of the few places in medicine where you are not responsible for everyone else.
+Coaching is one of the few places in medicine where you are not responsible for anyone else.
 You get to focus on you—thoughtfully, deliberately, and without apology.

 “Coaching with Jessie is transformational.
 It is an investment that is well worth it.

-It has made me a better spouse, sibling, child, colleague and leader.”
+It made me a better spouse, sibling, child, colleague and leader.”

 - Dr. Supriya Narasimhan, Infectious Disease & Chair of Medicine, SCVMC